coddingtonbear/jirafs/readme.rst

 ~~~~~~~~~~~~~~~~~~~

 Each issue folder includes a hidden folder named ``.jirafs`` that
-stores metadata used by JiraFS for this issue.
+stores metadata used by Jirafs for this issue.
 There may be
 many things in this folder, but two highlights include the following
 files/folders: